 Elizabeth Harned, Secretary

 Elizabeth is a French speaker having gotten her undergraduate degree from Middlebury College in Vermont.
 Her studies included living in Paris, France.
-In the past, she has taught at Sayre School.
 Elizabeth is a recent Midway University Nursing School graduate.
-She lives in Lexington with her two children and three rescue dogs.
+In the past, she taught at Sayre School.
+Elizabeth lives in Lexington with her two children and three rescue dogs.

 We were primarily using Access Language Solutions for all our in-person appointments, but when we needed to use the phone we used a national company.
 When we had to switch to all phone interpreters during the COVID-19 pandemic we started using ALS for our phone calls.
 So far it is working well for us.
 The connection time seems shorter than the other company.
 With Access Language Solutions we have to wait very little time to be connected with an interpreter.
 The thing I most prefer about Access is that sometimes we get connected with a local interpreter whom we have used in person.
 That familiarity is helpful and you don’t get that with a national company.

 The pricing is fair and it’s very easy and efficient to use.
 I also appreciate the way I can log into our account to check our usage.
 Another thing we appreciate about Access is how quick they are to respond to our requests and questions.
 We’re so grateful that we got this going before we had to move to so many over the phone appointments!
 It’s made a big difference.

 CRCKY has been working with ALS for more than a year now.
 As a small nonprofit that requires regular interpretation services, we cannot afford some of the interpretation services larger groups can access, and are very grateful for the reasonable rates ALS charges.
 They have friendly, professional staff and always manage to find interpreters for us when our clients request one at the last minute.